 When our state and county were hit by the worst drought in 50 years, the CCBA took action and stood with the North Texas Water Municipal District to endorse the State Water Plan.
 The CCBA also worked in partnership with leaders from across the state to ensure that the business community’s voice was heard in Austin for passage of the water bill, SJR1.

 Companies here in Collin County recruit from all over the country, and as prospective employees come to the area one of their first questions is always about the educational system in the area.
 We must work together to bridge the gap and enhance the educational system in our state and our county.
 The CCBA is working on creating a strong partnership between the business community and local educators so that business and teachers are working together to enable students to have real world training and education on modern business needs.

 Issues like these have a tremendous impact on the future of our county and our economic stability in the region.
 By 2045, Collin County will grow to have more than 2.1 million people.
 In order to meet that growth, we have to ensure that we meet our needs in transportation, education and water, in order to continue our growth trajectory.
 Without addressing these issues our county cannot continue growing.

-Whether you are a resident or a business leader, we invite you to visit our website and contact us to get involved and stay updated.
+Whether you are a resident or a business leader, we invite you to contact us to get involved and stay updated.